 - people who use illegally obtained substances can’t know for sure what they’re taking (e.g. some drugs mixed with other drugs/chemicals can be harmful, etc.)

-- some substances can affect co-ordination, the senses, memory and judgment, which can lead to safety risks (like stumbling into traffic)
+- some substances can affect coordination, the senses, memory and judgment, which can lead to safety risks

-- substance use can get in the way of developing and using healthier coping strategies to deal with difficult feelings (e.g. sadness, anxiety, anger, etc.)
+- substance use can get in the way of developing and using coping strategies that usually work for you to deal with difficult feelings (e.g. sadness, anxiety, anger, etc.)

-- substance use can sometimes make emotional difficulties worse in the long run, and can be especially harmful to young people at risk of developing mental disorders (e.g. depression, psychosis, etc.)
+- substance use can sometimes make emotional difficulties worse over time, and can be especially harmful to young people at risk of developing mental disorders (e.g. depression, psychosis, etc.)

-- some substances can cause short-term confusion, anxiety or mental disturbances, learning problems and/or memory loss
+- some substances can cause short-term confusion, anxiety or mental disturbances, learning difficulties and/or memory loss

 - substance use may cause stress on a person’s relationships and increase the likelihood of conflict (e.g. with parents/caregivers, partners, friends, teachers, etc.)